SkafteNicki/libcpab/README.md

 We supply 3 case scripts for each backend:
 * *_demo1.py: simple use of the library to transform data
-* *_demo2.py: image registration by incorporating the library in a tensorflow optimization rutine
+* *_demo2.py: image registration by incorporating the library in a tensorflow/pytorch optimization rutine
 * *_demo3.py: time series alignment by sampling approch

 For a specific use of the transformations in a greater context,